threedworld-mit/tdw/Documentation/python/add_ons/oculus_touch.md

 - `head` The [`Transform`](../object_data/transform.md) data of the head.
 If `output_data == False`, this is never updated.

-- `held_left` A numpy of object IDs held by the left hand.
+- `held_left` A numpy array of object IDs held by the left hand.

+- `held_left_this_frame` A numpy array of object IDs that were first held on this frame by the left hand.

+- `dropped_left_this_frame` A numpy array of objects IDs that were dropped on this frame by the left hand.

-- `held_right` A numpy of object IDs held by the right hand.
+- `held_right` A numpy array of object IDs held by the right hand.

+- `held_right_this_frame` A numpy array of object IDs that were first held on this frame by the right hand.

+- `dropped_right_this_frame` A numpy array of objects IDs that were dropped on this frame by the right hand.

 - `commands` These commands will be appended to the commands of the next `communicate()` call.